Code-Institute-Submissions/b1ndark-project1/README.md

 - The website was deployed to Github pages.
 Steps to deploy:
     - In the Github repository, navigate to the settings tab
     - then scroll down and on your left select Pages and go to branch
-    - once the master branch has been selected, wait a a momment and it will provide a page link to the completed website.
+    - once the master branch has been selected, wait a momment and it will provide a page link to the website.
 The live link can be found here - [My Website](https://b1ndark.github.io/project1/)
 <br>